SirMacke/SteamMarketFilter/README.md

-# HeliumWatch
+# SteamMarketFilter

-A simple app that keeps an eye on a helium miner's earnings.
+A simple app that collects data of steam marketplace items